A Chamber Music Experience for Advanced and Intermediate String Players

 - five (shorter) days of string orchestra, classes, sight-reading training and performances

-- for string students with basic music-reading skills, but little or no ensemble experience (typically ages 8-12)
+- for string students who have basic music-reading skills, but little or no ensemble experience (typically ages 8-12)

 - scheduled with smaller bodies and shorter stamina in mind